 Even more, we can map some simple words to each CPU instruction.
 Let's think about moving some data.
 Imagine that the hexadecimal code for moving some data is b8.
 We can assign the word MOV for that instruction.
 So whenever we want to use b8 we can use the word MOV instead of that hexadecimal value.
 That's more human-friendly than the binary and hexadecimal representations.
 (Actually above instruction is equal to moving some data to the eax register.
 We'll talk more about this later.)

 Let's see some examples of these opcodes and Assembly instructions.

 What is the usage of learning Assembly?
+When it comes to cyber security and ethical hacking, Assembly is a must to learn.
 If you are going to learn reverse engineering you must have a great understanding of the assembly language.
-In RE we don't have access to the source code of a program.
+In reverse engineering, we don't have access to the source code of a program.
 But we can use a disassembler and get Assembly instructions from the binary.
 So if you know assembly you can imagine what it does.
 Then you can get an idea about the high-level code and its structure.

 Sometimes we need to write programs directly in assembly.
 For some microcomputers such as real-time monitoring devices, microcomputers, etc. A great advantage of programs written in assembly is their high performance and speed.
 Because we write those programs for a specific device.
 Also, we write assembly programs with the hardware architecture on our minds.

 So I think you got a clear idea about what's assembly and for what we use it.
 Now we can start our awesome journey of Assembly language.
 First of all, let's see the architecture of an assembly program.

 .global _start .intel_syntax noprefix section .data section .bss .section .text _start: mov eax, 0x1 mov ebx, 0x5 int 0x80